-This policy will be managed in accordance with RADA's obligations under the Data Protection Act 1998 and, where appropriate, The Equality Act 2010 and will be applied in accordance with RADA's obligations for data protection and student confidentiality.

-RADA will seek the student's informed consent before disclosing sensitive information and consider the student's best interests before disclosing information to a third party.
-Information will be disclosed in accordance with the terms agreed by the student.

-RADA will respect a student's right to withhold consent for the disclosure of sensitive information but will ensure the student is made aware of the implications of non-disclosure.
+- 11. This policy will be managed in accordance with RADA's obligations under the Data Protection Act 1998 and, where appropriate, The Equality Act 2010 and will be applied in accordance with RADA's obligations for data protection and student confidentiality. - 12.
+RADA will seek your informed consent before disclosing sensitive information and consider your best interests before disclosing information to a third party.
+Information will be disclosed in accordance with the terms agreed by you. - 13.
+RADA will respect your right to withhold consent for the disclosure of sensitive information but will ensure you are made aware of the implications of non-disclosure.

-RADA may breach a student's confidentiality under exceptional circumstances (for example, where there is a reasonable risk that the student might do harm to him/herself, to other students or other members of the Academy.)
+14. RADA may breach your confidentiality under exceptional circumstances (for example, where there is a reasonable risk that you might do harm to yourself, to other students or other members of the Academy.)